-A graduation checklist can be found at the chemistry website, https://sc.edu/study/colleges_schools/chemistry_and_biochemistry/index.php, go to MyChem/Biochem on left bottom side of page, choose Current Students, click on Graduate Students, look under Current Student Forms.
+A Graduation Clearance Checklist can be found on the chemistry website, go to MyChem/Biochem on left bottom side of page, choose Current Students, click on Graduate Students, look under Current Student Forms.

 An exit interview is required for final clearance.
 Forms for the interview are on the chemistry graduate student website.
-If Dr. Bryson is not available for the interview, please see a member of the Admissions or Recruiting Committee.
+If the Director of Graduate Studies is not available for the interview, please see a member of the Admissions or Recruiting Committee.